meielerol/API-challenge/README.md

 OpenWeatherMap and Google Maps API keys are required to run these notebooks.

 Please save your API keys in a python file named "api_keys.py".
-Below is the text that should go into this file, fill in the areas that say "YOUR KEY HERE" with the appropriate API keys for each application.
+Below is the text that should go into this file, fill in the areas that say "YOUR KEY HERE!" with the appropriate API keys for each application.

 #OpenWeatherMap API Key